 Underpinning our supervisory work programme is the Authority’s risk-based framework.
 This ensures that our standards are appropriately calibrated to Bermuda’s wholesale and domestic financial markets and that our supervisory resources are applied to those firms which pose the greatest risk.
 This risk-based approach has been endorsed by a variety of international regulatory and standard setting bodies including, most recently, Bermuda's enhanced commercial insurance regime reaching full equivalence with Solvency II.

 The Authority uses a risk-based framework to conduct its supervisory programme, which enables us to:

 - Carry out the responsibilities placed on the Authority by various Acts in an effective and efficient manner

-- Allocate supervisory resources to where risk is most pertinent
+- Allocate resources to most pertinent risk areas

 - Observe and adhere to international best practices while monitoring and responding to external developments, taking into consideration the nature of the Bermuda market

 Risk-based Supervisory Process

 Using a risk-based framework allows the Authority to detect problems at an early stage and take regulatory action on a timely basis.

-If an entity fails, the risk-based framework seeks to ensure that it either returns to compliance or its exit from the market is timely and efficiently managed.
+If an entity is noncompliant, the risk-based framework seeks to ensure that it either returns to compliance or its exit from the market is timely and efficiently managed.

 The risk-based framework considers four main components when assessing risk:

 - Identification of risks